Reality check on 5 false claims used to boost Pritzker’s ‘fair tax’

 With Illinois lawmakers on break, the governor’s team is trying to build support for a graduated state income tax.
 Unfortunately, they are building on a foundation of false claims.

-The Illinois General Assembly may be on spring break, but Gov. J.B.
+The Illinois General Assembly may be on break, but Gov. J.B.
 Pritzker and his allies are hard at work trying to whip up support to scrap Illinois’ constitutionally protected flat income tax.
 Too bad those graduated income tax proponents are using false claims to do it.

 Here are some of the most popular, and deceptive, spins: